mkosut/rekogition_osx_tagfile/README.md

 Automator example to run the rek_osx_tagfile.py each time a new file is copied into that folder.
 As you copy new images into a folder, this will automatically tag them for you.

 #TODO:
-- Consolidate single image processing into main script to support either --directory or --file [Easy]
+- [Open, Easy] Consolidate single image processing into main script to support either --directory or --file
-- ~Test if image before sending to rekognition~ Done
+- [Done ~~Test if image before sending to rekognition~~
-- ~Add threading to improve performance dramatically~ Done
+- [Done] ~~Add threading to improve performance dramatically~~